cpjobling/eg-247-textbook/_sources/filter_design/answers.md

 I find the use of Excel to be a useful tool for confirming such results and the sheet for this one can be downloaded [sol_ex_7_2_3.xlsx](matlab/sol_ex_7_2_3.xlsx).

-You can also use MATLAB of course
+You can also use MATLAB of course.
+Here we set up the transfer function:

 ```matlab
 fs = 1000;